VamKon/AzureNotes/AzureDev.md

 ## Azure Container Instance
 * `az container create` - creates a new container instance
+* `ACI Container Groups` - provide capability to host a set of containers on the same host machine

 ## Docker
 * You can only have one `CMD` command in a `dockerfile`